Petra (swan)

-Petra is a female black swan that appeared in international news between 2006 and 2008 when she appeared to have fallen in love with a pedalo that resembled a swan on the Aasee, a lake located in Münster, in Germany.
+Petra is a female black swan that appeared in international news between 2006 and 2008 when she developed an attachment to a pedalo that resembled a swan on the Aasee, a lake located in Münster, in Germany.

 Petra disappeared at the beginning of January 2009.
 Citizens and the media took action to try to find her.

-The story of Petra inspired the writing of a book for children, Ebonys Traum, published in 2011.

-Petra was seen again during Spring 2013, in Osnabrück, with a new partner, this time an animal.
+Petra was seen again during Spring 2013, in Osnabrück, partnered with another swan.